wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ## AWS Integration

-If you have AWS cloud integrations enabled and are ingesting AWS CloudWatch, CloudTrail, and API Metrics+ metrics into Wavefront, this section monitors the cost of CloudWatch requests, API requests, the point rate, and events coming in from your integrations.
+If you have AWS cloud integrations enabled and are ingesting AWS CloudWatch, CloudTrail, and API Metrics+ metrics into Wavefront, this section monitors the count of CloudWatch requests, API requests, the point rate, and events coming in from your integrations.

   ![aws_metric_sections](images/aws_metric_sections.png)

-These are all counter metrics:
+The available metrics are:

-  - `~externalservices.cloudwatch.api-requests`
+  - `~externalservices.cloudwatch.api-requests` - number of CloudWatch API requests
-  - `~externalservices.cloudwatch.points`
+  - `~externalservices.cloudwatch.points`- number of CloudWatch metrics returned
-  - `~externalservices.ec2.points`
+  - `~externalservices.ec2.points` - number of AWS Metrics+ metrics returned
-  - `~externalservices.cloudtrail.events`
+  - `~externalservices.cloudtrail.events` - number of CloudTrail events returned
+  - `~externalservices.cloudwatch-cycle-timer` - time in milliseconds CloudWatch requests take to complete

 ## Ingest Rate by Source
 This section gives you insight into the shape of your data.
 It shows the total number of sources reporting.
 It also monitors the rate of metrics creation and breaks it down by each source.